- The company behind WinZip, which is Corel, released its classic Win32 app in the new Windows 11 Store.

 Microsoft has not forgotten what it promised some time ago, in terms of allowing the old school Windows 32 apps to be present in the Windows 11 Store.

-And what better contender to break the ice on the new operating system, then the classic, well known WinZip.
+And what better contender to break the ice on the new operating system, than the classic, well-known WinZip.

 WinZip apps are present in the Store on Windows 11